Parentheses Lyrics

 And you're right

-Even day takes relief every day
+Even diligent day takes relief every day

-from its work making light from the night
+From its work making light from the night

 We make a pair of parentheses